cssnr/portainer-stack-deploy-action/README.md

 This is a fairly simple action, for more details see [src/index.js](src/index.js) and [src/portainer.js](src/portainer.js).

+_No Portainer?
+You can deploy directly to Docker Swarm or Compose over SSH with: [cssnr/stack-deploy-action](https://github.com/cssnr/stack-deploy-action)_

 ## Features

-- Deploy a new stack or update existing one.
+- Deploy or re-deploy an existing stack otherwise create a new stack.
 - Deploy from a repository or a compose file, see [type](https://portainer-deploy.cssnr.com/docs/inputs#type).
 - Deploy from a different [repo](https://portainer-deploy.cssnr.com/docs/inputs#repo) than the current one.
 - Provide environment variables in [JSON](https://portainer-deploy.cssnr.com/docs/inputs#env_json) or [file](https://portainer-deploy.cssnr.com/docs/inputs#env_file) format.
 - Automatically parse [Endpoint ID](https://portainer-deploy.cssnr.com/docs/inputs#endpoint) if only one endpoint.
 - Supports Docker Swarm and Docker [Standalone](https://portainer-deploy.cssnr.com/docs/inputs#standalone).
+- Supports custom [headers](https://portainer-deploy.cssnr.com/docs/inputs#headers) for services like Cloudflare Zero Trust.
 - **To view all features see the [Inputs Documentation](https://portainer-deploy.cssnr.com/docs/inputs).**

 You can [get started here](https://portainer-deploy.cssnr.com/guides/get-started) or view [workflow examples](https://portainer-deploy.cssnr.com/guides/examples).